MichelleGri/memory-royale/README.md

 * The game provides the ability for children to develop their memory skills
 * It is simple and easy to use

+***

+## Features

+### Header

+The header appears at the top of the game page and includes three aspects: the game title/name (Memory Royale), a logo of the movie Encanto, and a ‘Play’ button.
+All these aspects are centred on the page to provide symmetry and consistency on the game page.
+The ‘Play!’ button allows the user to re-start the game at any point.

+### Score Area Section
+The score area section includes three aspects: a message display that changes as the user plays the game, a score display, and a highscore display.
+Message – the message changes according to the following rules:
+When the user does not find a match between two cards:
+“Keep guessing!”
+When the user finds a match between two cards:
+“That’s a match!”
+When the user finishes the game by matching all cards:
+“You won the game!”
+When the user does not match all cards and the score equals to zero:
+“Game Over!”
+Emojis have been added to all these messages to increase user interest and engagement with the game.

+### Game Area
+The game is the main feature of the game and includes the game board.
+It is set against a light green background.
+This colour was chosen from the Encanto logo.
+There are 12 cards, all facing down as the game starts.
+The cards are white with a Disney Encanto logo.
+The cards layout includes 3 rows and 4 columns.

+### Future Features
+The game can include a selection of different themes to choose from.
+Buttons can be added to choose from different card decks.
+Examples of other themes may be other popular Disney or children’s movies: Turning Red, Luca, and Spiderman.
+The game can include different levels of difficulty – such as Easy, Medium, Hard.
+More or less cards can be placed on the game board depending on the level of difficulty.

+***

+## Technologies Used

+* HTML5 – used to mark-up the website using semantics
+* CSS3 – Cascading Style Sheets was used to create style
+* JavaScript – used to add interactivity, game features, and playing functions
+* Gitpod.io – creating the website by writing code; creating a progress log by making commits using the command line and pushing to GitHub
+* GitHub – create a project repository

+### Design

+* Google Fonts– for styling the typography
+* Canva - for colour scheme and image editing
+* Microsoft Paint 3D – to resize and crop images

+### Testing

+* HTML Validator – testing validity of HTML code
+* CSS Validator - testing validity of CSS code
+* Am I Responsive – checking responsiveness of the site
+* Wave - checking accessibility of the site
+* Browser Stack - checking browser compatibility
+* DEV Tools – Lighthouse check and responsiveness check on various screen sizes

+***

+## Testing

+Several tests were carried out to ensure the validity and usability of the game.

+### HTML Validator

+The W3c Markup Validation Service was used to check validity of HTML markup of the game.
+The results are displayed below.

+### CSS Validator

+The W3c CSS Validation Service was used to check validity of CSS code.
+The results are displayed below.

+### Am I responsive?

+The Am I responsive checker was used to test the responsive nature of the site's pages.

+### Lighthouse Test

+The Lighthouse Test on Developer Tools was used to test specific aspects of the website on desktop and mobile devices.

+#### Desktop

+#### Mobile

+***

+## Deployment

+### Adding and Committing files in GitPod

+To add files to the repository:
+Type ‘git add .’ in the command line
+Type ‘git commit -m “This is the commit message”
+Type ‘git push’

+The git commit message should clearly describe the changes made.

+Pushing will send all work to the GitHub repository and automatically update changes made in GitPod to the deployed website.

+### Deployment

+The steps below were followed to deploy this project:

+* Logged into GitHub
+* Clicked on the drop-down menu on the right top corner
+* Clicked on ‘Your repositories”
+* Clicked on the la-boulangerie repository
+* Clicked on the Settings tab above the repository
+* Clicked on the Pages link on the left side menu
+* Under the “Source”, selected None from the dropdown menu and then selected “Master Branch”
+* The page refreshed and a link to the deployed website appeared
+* Clicked on the link to open the deployed website

+## Known Bugs

+*

+***

+## Acknowledgements

+### Credit

+Brian Macharia - I would like to thank my mentor Brian Macharia for his valuable feedback and suggestions.
+His guidance enabled me to plan and execute the project.

+Tutor Support – I would like to thank the various tutors at the Code Institute tutor support for assisting me in solving problems and issues.

+#### Media

+[Jonas Schmedtmann](https://www.udemy.com/course/the-complete-javascript-course/) - Udemy course - The Complete JavaScript Course 2022: From Zero to Expert

+[Traversy Media](https://www.youtube.com/c/TraversyMedia) – YouTube Channel – for providing informative videos on various HTML, CSS and JavaScript topics

+[Stack Overflow](https://stackoverflow.com/) – for trouble shooting and resolving code issues

+[Google Fonts](https://fonts.google.com/) – for fonts used throughout the website

+[Google Images](https://www.google.co.uk/imghp?hl=en&ogbl) - for Encanto logo and character images

+[Canva](https://www.canva.com/) – for choosing a colour scheme

+[W3school](https://www.w3schools.com/) – for HTML and CSS coding information and trouble shooting

+[HTML Validator](https://validator.w3.org/) – for testing validity of HTML code

+[CSS Validator](https://jigsaw.w3.org/css-validator/) – for testing validity of CSS code

+[Am I Responsive](http://ami.responsivedesign.is/) – for checking responsiveness on different screen sizes

+[Wave](https://wave.webaim.org/) - for checking accessibility of the site

+[Browser Stack](https://www.browserstack.com/) - for checking browser compatibility

+***

+### Content

+Code and Content (not already attributed): Michelle Griffiths